dotnet/csharplang/proposals/csharp-8.0/ranges.md

 The language will introduce a new range operator `x..y`.
 It is a binary infix operator that accepts two expressions.
 Either operand can be omitted (examples below), and they have to be convertible to `System.Index`.
 It will be lowered to the appropriate `System.Range` factory method call.

--We replace the C# grammar rules for *multiplicative_expression* with the following (in order to introduce a new precedence level):
+We replace the C# grammar rules for *multiplicative_expression* with the following (in order to introduce a new precedence level):

 ```antlr
 range_expression